UmaiUmeUnion/umaiumeunion.github.io/_posts/2015-10-24-UUPM-Spec-Drafts.md

 #### **Front-end interface**

-The core of UUPM should be separated from the front-end to allow both CIL and GUI implementations.
+The core of UUPM should be separated from the front-end to allow both CLI and GUI implementations.
 UmaiUme Union will provide an simple command-line interface to interact with **all** of UUPM functions.

 #### **Modularity**